scarrozzo/ratelimit4j/README.md

     RateLimiter<FixedWindowCounterRateLimiterConfig> rateLimiter = new RedisFixedWindowCounterRateLimiter(
        new FixedWindowCounterRateLimiterConfig(500L, 1L), redissonClient, TransactionOptions.defaults());
    ```
-5) Invoke the rate limiter's "evalutateRequest" method where you want to apply the rate limiter (the name of the method is indifferent from the algorithm used/instantiated):
+4) Invoke the rate limiter's "evalutateRequest" method where you want to apply the rate limiter (the name of the method is indifferent from the algorithm used/instantiated):
-    ```
+    ```Java
      rateLimiter.evaluateRequest(key);
    ```